AlexLinardos/Project2-TimeSeries_Hashing_and_Searching/README.md

   This directory includes header files that implement the LSH and Hypercube projection methods for approximate nearest neighbour searching using euclidean distance as metric.
 They were implemented as part of a previous project so for more info please refer to the following GitHub repository: https://github.com/AlexLinardos/Project1-LSH-and-Clustering
 * #### TimeSeries-ANN/DiscreteFrechet
   1. __disc_Frechet.hpp__ : This header file contains a function -called discrete_frechet()- that *__computes the discrete Frechet distance__* between two curves that are given as parameters.
 The computation is done with dynamic programming via the function compute_c() that is included in the same file.
 It is important to note that discrete_frechet() returns the whole table of values that is computed with the dynamic programming approach and not just the final result.
 Also included in this file is function search_exactNN() that -given a query curve and a dataset- *__searches for the exact nearest neighbour of the query inside the dataset__*.
 It returns a pair that contains a pointer to the nearest neighbour curve found and the Frechet distance from the query.
 Note that this is a different function from the one with the same name that is included in the ContinuousFrechet directory as this one uses *discrete* Frechet distance as a metric (while the other uses continuous Frechet distance).
   2. __discF_LSH.hpp__ : This header file contains the LSH class (see comments on code for explanation of each parameter of constructor).
 Upon creation, an object of this class has everything needed to *__hash and append each curve of a given dataset into multiple hash tables__* via the dataset_hashing() method.
 Note that the hash tables are filled with Association objects, which are triplets of a *curve*, its *grid curve* (produced by the produce_h() method) and the grid curve as a 1d *vector* (aka a flattened version that is produced by the concat_points() method).
 The produce_h() method uses random shifts distributed uniformly in [0, δ) to produce different grids (as many as the hash tables) and *__snap the curves__* onto them using the following formula: xi' = floor((x-t)/δ + 1/2)δ + t, yi' = floor((x-t)/δ + 1/2)δ + t, where δ is delta parameter and t is a randomized shift each time.
-After this procedure, the associations are stored by their vector into the 1d tables with the help of LSH for vectors.
+After this procedure, the associations are stored using their vector as key into the 1d tables with the help of LSH for vectors.
 Finally, the search_ANN() method hashes a given query curve in the same way and then *__finds an approximate nearest neighbour__* of the query inside the dataset by searching the curves that are in the same hash bucket as itself and in all hash tables.
 The comparisons are done using discrete Frechet distance and the method returns a pair of a pointer to the approximately nearest curve and the discrete Frechet distance from it.<br><br>
   __Notable implementation decisions__:
   * Function for discrete Frechet distance calculation returns the whole table of the dynamic programming approach instead of just the final value.
   * Shifts t are different for each dimension.
   * After snapping curves to a grid, we replace lost points by applying padding so as all vectors have the same length before using LSH to store them in hash tables.<br><br>

 * #### TimeSeries-ANN/ContinuousFrechet
-  1. ...
+  1. __cont_Frechet.hpp__ : This header file contains functions that were used to help us use the code in the "ContinuousFrechet/Fred" directory while treating it as a __"black box"__.
+They (a) convert our objects to objects of the classes that are implemented in the "ContinuousFrechet/Fred" directory and (b) use functions that are implemented in the "ContinuousFrechet/Fred" directory to calculate the Continuous Frechet Distance.
+Also included in this file is the function search_exactNN() that -given a query curve and a dataset- *__searches for the exact nearest neighbour of the query inside the dataset by using the continuous Frechet distance__*.
+  2. __contF_LSH.hpp__ : This header file contains the LSH class (see comments on code for explanation of each parameter of constructor).
+Upon creation, an object of this class has everything needed to *__hash and append each curve of a given dataset into multiple hash tables__* via the dataset_hashing() method.
+Note that the hash tables are filled with Association objects, which are triplets of a *curve*, its *grid curve* (produced by the snap_to_1dgrid() method) and the grid curve as a 1d *vector* (aka a flattened version).
+The snap_to_1dgrid() method uses random shifts distributed uniformly in [0, δ) to produce different grids (as many as the hash tables) and *__snap the curves__* onto them using the following formula: xi' = floor((x-t)/δ + 1/2)δ + t, yi' = floor((x-t)/δ + 1/2)δ + t, where δ is delta parameter and t is a randomized shift each time.
+After this procedure, the associations are stored using their vector as key into the 1d tables with the help of LSH for vectors.
+Finally, the search_ANN() method hashes a given query curve in the same way and then *__finds an approximate nearest neighbour__* of the query inside the dataset by searching the curves that are in the same hash bucket as itself and in all hash tables.
+The comparisons are done using continuous Frechet distance and the method returns a pair of a pointer to the approximately nearest curve and the continuous Frechet distance from it.
+  3. __Fred/__ : The code contained in this directory was given to us to help us with the calculation of the continuous Frechet distance and was used as a "black box". *Source*: https://github.com/derohde/Fred/

 ### TimeSeries-Clustering/